Credit Card

 4. Making the most of Reward/Loyalty points

-One of the main reasons why people use Credit Cards is because of the reward or loyalty points that the company provides for regularly using its card.
+One of the main reasons people use Credit Cards is because of the reward or loyalty points the company provides for regularly using its card.
 Reward points are calculated every time a user makes a transaction.
-Each reward point amount to a certain value of money and when a user collects considerable number of these points, they can be redeemed.
-It is important to carefully analyze the rewards being provided by a company before applying for its Credit Card.
+Each reward point amounts to a particular value of money, and when a user collects a considerable number of these points, they can be redeemed.
+It is essential to carefully analyze the rewards being provided by a company before applying for its Credit Card.

 5. How to repay Credit Card debts?

-Before you choose a Credit Card, it is important that you first read the agreement document carefully.
+Before you choose a Credit Card, it is essential that you first read the agreement document carefully.
 Once the agreement is signed, there is a legal contract that the user has provided consent to.
-The legal contract should mention all the related details such as credit limit, grace period, APR, interest calculation method and additional fees that will be charged.
+The legal contract should mention all the related details such as credit limit, grace period, APR, interest calculation method, and additional fees that will be charged.

 Once this legal contract is signed, payment can be made in two ways.
-A user can either pay all the money borrowed within the mentioned grace period to not accrue any interest or pay the minimum amount due for the month which will also include a specific interest amount calculated based on the terms discussed.
+A user can either pay all the money borrowed within the mentioned grace period to not accrue any interest or pay the minimum amount due for the month, including a specific interest amount calculated based on the terms discussed.

 6. Credit Card comparison

-Every bank/ financial institution has its own set of features/options when it comes to issuing a Credit Card.
-It is important for a user to understand these features and limitations and choose the Best Credit Cards in India accordingly.
+Every bank/ financial institution has its own features/options when issuing a Credit Card.
+A user must understand these features and limitations and choose the Best Credit Cards in India accordingly.
 Here are some parameters apart from the basic pointers based on which one can compare Credit Cards in the market.

 • Introductory offers: Credit Card companies provide several lucrative offers to get people to use them.
-Offers like 0% period for the first 6 months to 1 year are useful perks that you can make the most of.
+Offers like a 0% period for the first 6 months to 1 year are valuable perks you can make the most of.

-• Reward points: Reward points are a great benefit to the user when used well.
-However, there are companies that provide overwhelming reward offers and this is something that needs to be compared
+• Reward points: Reward points greatly benefit the user when used well.
+However, some companies provide overwhelming reward offers, and this is something that needs to be compared.

 7. Legal rights to be aware of

-As a Credit Card user there are several legal rights that one needs to be aware of.
-There are several situations where a Credit Card user will need to understand his/her rights to dispute errors and fraudulent transactions.
-Every Credit Card company like SBI credit Cards have helpline numbers that you can reach out to and complain about discrepancy in bills and transactions that users have issues with.
+As a Credit Card user,, one needs to be aware of several legal rights.
+There are several situations where a Credit Card user must understand his/her rights to dispute errors and fraudulent transactions.
+Every Credit Card company, like SBI credit Cards, has helpline numbers that you can reach out to and complain about the discrepancy in bills and transactions that users have issues with.

 8. Reporting Fraudulent Transactions

-There are several online thefts and hacking news that one might have read on the internet.
-Many a times people find themselves on the wrong side of this problem and do not have the right action plan to deal with it.
+There are several online thefts and hacking news that one might have read online.
+Many times, people find themselves on the wrong side of this problem and need the right action plan to deal with it.
 When one notices a transaction on one's own Credit Card that he/she has not been a part of, it is important to immediately report it to the authorities and block your Credit Card.
-For example, SBI Credit Card has their own emergency helpline number that can help you report this problem and get your money back.
+For example, SBI Credit Card has an emergency helpline number that can help you solve this problem and get your money back.

 10. First time Credit Card users

-As a first time Credit Card user, you can opt for Secured Credit Cards, Student Cards, finding a Co-Signer, etc. and get hold your first card with minimum hassles.
+As a first-time Credit Card user, you can opt for Secured Credit Cards, Student Cards, find a Co-Signer, etc., and get hold of your first card with minimum hassles.